Total Quality Control

 2. Employees Involved

 Employee participation is critical in organisations that use Total Quality Control management.
-These team members on the front lines frequently have the answers to problems and ways to improve how work is done.
+Those who working on the front lines often have the solutions to issues and suggestions for how to make things better.

 There is a strategy to everything.
 There are steps that lead the way in each operation, whether it’s hiring people or baking cookies.
 TQC organisations examine process stages, fine-tune them, and look for ways to eliminate superfluous procedures that save time and money.
 Use high-quality technologies to generate a visual representation of internal processes, for example.